Education

 Ancient Mali empire up till the year 1300 thereabout, was one of three mighty empires that controlled the trans-Saharan trade routes.
 Thus, the Málì empire became the richest nation in Africa and the entire Earth.
 The empire established one of the world’s oldest universities in Timbuktu, which still operates till today.
 And Islam was adopted as the state religion early in its history.

 Songhai and Moroccan invaders later took over the Mali empire one after the other.
 It went on until France arrived in the late 19th century to declare Mali as its colony.
 Being merged with Senegal, it was named French Sudan, and got its independence in 1960.
-Senegal separated from that union soon after; and the french Sudan was renamed the republic of Mali.
+Senegal separated from that union soon after; and the French Sudan was renamed the Republic of Mali

 The country operated under a one-party rule until a coup took place in 1991.
 The event paved the way for a new constitution and a multi-party democracy.
 Rebel wars and several military interventions took place between 2012 and now.
 Thereby stalling the country’s brief move towards democracy.